sandwich-makes-code/widget-launcher/docs/index.md

 Bug Fix: I fixed some problems with folders trying to open as widgets.
 So i've deleted v2.0 as it has this bug. v2.1

 Hide Folders: Now any folder in the widgets/ folder of the app will be hidden. v2.2

+Removing specific files (IN OPTION 3) would remove their dependecies, the only ones that contain dependecies have _ in between the text of the widget file names. v2.3

 # Made with Python